Premise for Proficiency-based Learning

 - Classroom formative assessments tie directly to specific content standards and objectives.

 - Teachers allow students who score below proficient on formative assessments to reassess and/or take alternative assessments to demonstrate their increased learning.

 - “Extra credit” is not included in the academic grade.
 Instead, students are given additional opportunities to demonstrate increased proficiency.

-- Issues of student behavior, participation, punctuality, work timeliness and effort are reflected in a citizenship grade rather than an academic grade.
+- Issues of student behavior, participation, punctuality, work timeliness and effort are reflected in a citizenship grade rather than an academic grade (unless such behaviors are written into content standards).

 - Gradebook is updated regularly to prompt learning and increase proficiency.